Luxembourg Client Briefing: Modernisation of Luxembourg Securitisation Law

 - SVs are allowed to acquire directly or indirectly the assets of which they securitise the risks.
 SVs may grant security for the obligation of a third party in connection to the securitisation.

-- If Investment Companies are Umbrella-SVs and they issue shares or partnership interest, the SV’s constitutive documents can allow that
+- If Securitisation Companies are Umbrella-SVs and they issue shares or partnership interest, the SV’s constitutive documents can allow that

 - decisions about the annual accounts and profit allocation are made at sub-fund level and